no-nonsense-dev/use-form/README.md

 - `defaultValues` - Object of field names and their corresponding default values.
 - `requireds` - Array of field names that are required.
 Note that the `required` HTML attribute is ignored.
 - `customValidation`- Object of names and their corresponding validation test and optional error message if the test fails.
 These rules can override the default validation rules.
 See below for examples.
-- `bypassValidation` - Array of field names that will not be tested against any validation rules.
+- `bypassValidation` - Array of field names that will not be tested against validation rules.
+Note that requireds will not be bypassed.
-- `onKeyDown` - Function that will be passed to the key event listener.
+- `onKeyDown` - Function that will be passed to `useForm`'s key event listener.
 If left undefined, handleSubmit will be triggered when pressing Enter.
 - `disableKeyListener` - Boolean to disable the key listener.
 If true, will also disable the function passed to onKeyDown.

 ### Returned values